VinothKumar-Vu/py_scrap/README.md

 # py_scrap
 Diving in python scaping

-Please type in your user credentials before running the program Thank you!
+Please type your user credentials in 'config.txt' before running the program Thank you!